-The form and amount of director compensation will be recommended to the Board by the Nominating and Corporate Governance Committee in accordance with the policies and principles set forth in its charter, and the Nominating and Corporate Governance Committee will conduct an annual review of director compensation.
+The Board welcomes attendance at each Board meeting, other than during an executive session, of senior management as may be invited by the CEO of the Company.
+The Board and each committee, whether or not specifically provided by charter or by the Board, has the power to independently retain outside legal, financial, accounting (consistent with any applicable audit committee policies) or other advisors as they may deem necessary, without consulting or obtaining the approval of any officer of the Company in advance.
+The Company will provide appropriate funding, as determined by the Board or applicable committee, for the payment of (i) compensation of any such outside advisors, and (ii) ordinary administrative expenses of the Board and its committees necessary or appropriate in carrying out its duties.
+Director Compensation The form and amount of director compensation will be recommended to the Board by the Nominating and Corporate Governance Committee in accordance with the policies and principles set forth in its charter, and the Nominating and Corporate Governance Committee will conduct an annual review of director compensation.
 The Nominating and Corporate Governance Committee will consider that directors' independence may be jeopardized if director compensation exceeds customary levels as well as when the Company makes substantial charitable contributions to organizations with which a director is affiliated or enters into contracts with or provides other indirect forms of compensation to a director.

-Stock Ownership Guidelines

-The Board believes that it is desirable for directors to own a reasonable amount of equity in the Company to align director and shareholder interests and to support a director's long-term perspective.
+Stock Ownership Guidelines The Board believes that it is desirable for directors to own a reasonable amount of equity in the Company to align director and shareholder interests and to support a director's long-term perspective.
 Accordingly, the Board requires each non-employee director to have an equity ownership in the Company in a multiple of eight times the annual stock retainer amount then in effect, with a holding requirement until the guideline is met.
 Qualifying stock ownership includes, (1) all shares held in beneficial ownership as defined in Rule 13d-3(d)(1) under the Securities Exchange Act of 1934, and (2) all shares awarded as director compensation (whether or not the receipt of, or voting or investment power with respect to, such shares is deferred, delayed or subject to vesting or other restrictions).
 This equity ownership interest should generally be achieved within a five-year period.
+Reporting of Concerns Anyone who has a concern about State Street or its conduct, including concerns about the Company's accounting, internal accounting controls or auditing matters, may communicate that concern directly to the Lead Director.
+Such communications may be confidential or anonymous, and may be e-mailed, submitted in writing or through a web-based portal, or reported by phone to a special address or a toll-free telephone number that is published on the